okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-google-authenticator/main/index.md

 ### Summary of steps

-The following summaries the Google Authenticator enrollment flow using a basic user sign-in use case.
+The following summarizes the Google Authenticator enrollment flow using a basic user sign-in use case.

 <StackSnippet snippet="enrollmentintegrationsummary" />